 Lassie

-Foods that are toxic for your cat
+Foods that are toxic to your cat

 Chocolate

-Pork and sausages
+Pork and processed meats

 Grapes and raisins